madetech/data-101/modules/core/Python.md

 # Foreword
-The following guide take you through the provisioning of your laptop assuming you are using macOS or Linux, for a windows guide to setting up your device with python please try [here](https://docs.python.org/3/using/windows.html)
+The following guide takes you through the provisioning of your laptop assuming you are using macOS or Linux, for a windows guide to setting up your device with Python please try [here](https://docs.python.org/3/using/windows.html).

 # Tutorial: Setting up your Python environment
 When working on a Python project it is typically beneficial to use virtual environments.
 This massively improves collaboration as it ensures that all developers are working from the same starting point and are able to spin up the project quickly.
-A virtual python environment segregates project specific packages from your global installed packages.
+A virtual Python environment segregates project specific packages from your global installed packages.

-This guide will cover how best to install python and set up a virtual environment for your project.
+This guide will cover how best to install Python and set up a virtual environment for your project.

 # Homebrew
 Before going any further (and assuming now that you are working on macOS or Linux), it is advisable to familiarise yourself with [Homebrew](https://brew.sh).
-Homebrew is a package management system that installs packages to their own directory and then symlinks their files into `/usr/local`.
+Homebrew is a package management system that instals packages to their own directory and then symlinks their files into `/usr/local`.
 Homebrew won’t install files outside its prefix and you can place a Homebrew installation wherever you like.
 It is an incredibly powerful and widely used tool.
 To install Homebrew, paste the following command into your terminal or shell prompt:
 ```
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"